|

 soaking in water before it dries. |

 look wet.
-It is a great adhesive and will hold the fabric
+Because it is a great adhesive it can hold the fabric

 in place, but unless you can camouflage the area, a different